 Students becoming ill or injured at school should ask the staff in charge to send them to the school health room.
-Parents/guardians or emergency contacts of students who become seriously ill or injured during the school day will be notified.
+Parents/guardians or emergency contact individuals of students who become seriously ill or injured during the school day will be notified.
 Emergency telephone numbers must be available and kept current.
 In the event of a serious accident or illness where the parent/guardian or other emergency contact individuals cannot be reached, an ambulance will be called, and the student will be transported to the nearest hospital emergency room.
 When advisable, the student will be accompanied by a staff member.
 Additional staff will continue to attempt to reach the student's parent/guardian.
 Parent(s)/guardian(s) are held responsible for any costs involved for medical transport and care.

 Medication Policy: If a student is required to take medication during school hours and the parent/guardian cannot be at school to administer the medication, the school nurse will determine the safest, most effective administration of that medication.
 The parent/guardian is responsible for providing the medication (prescription or over-the-counter), completing a Medication Guideline and Authorization Form and making arrangements for the medication to be delivered/picked up from school.
 Elementary students are not allowed to transport medication (prescription or over-the-counter) to or from school.
 Middle school students are not allowed to transport prescription medication.
 All prescription medication requires an order from a licensed prescriber (see details under prescription medication).
 The school district will not knowingly administer any medication or dosage of medication deemed not safe by medical guidelines.
 Unless absolutely necessary, district personnel will not administer the first dose of any medication due to the potential for unknown reactions.
 For complete Board Policy, see Policy JHCD, Administering Medications to Students at School.

 - Exception for Potentially Harmful Administration: District personnel will not knowingly administer any medication contraindicated for a student or any dosage of medication (prescription or over-the-counter) exceeding the recommended daily dosage as indicated by the Physician's Desk Reference (PDR) or other recognized professional medical or pharmaceutical guidelines.
 District personnel maintain the right to contact the health care provider issuing the prescription to confirm its accuracy. - Medication by Injection: If a student has a known health condition, such as allergies or diabetes that requires prescription medication administered by injection (e.g. epinephrine, glucagon or insulin) an Individual Healthcare Plan (IHP) and/or Emergency Action Plan (EAP) will be developed.
 The IHP and/or EAP should include the authorized prescriber's orders, parent authorization to administer the medication, report of student's related health history and identification of school personnel trained to administer the medication via injection.
+It is the parent's responsibility to ensure their student has access to emergency medication at school when is has been prescribed by a licensed physician.
 If a student exhibits symptoms of anaphylactic shock, EMS will be called.
 Epinephrine will be administered as indicated on the IHP or EAP or per district policy/procedure.